Menopause is a natural stage in a woman's life, bringing changes that can influence sleep quality and psychological well-being.

-Menopause and sleep: Causes of nighttime disturbances
+Menopause and Sleep: Causes of Nighttime Disorders

 In addition, it has been observed that anxiety and depression, often exacerbated during this period, also contribute to the onset of more or less prolonged insomnia .